collective/collective.pfg.soup/README.rst

 TODO:

-- only index fields are searchable/ sortable
+- only index fields are sortable - reflect this in UI
-- Re-Edit a row.
-- Edit-History,
+- View Edit-History

 Installation